6 Survival Tips for Moving Your Elderly Loved One

 1. Communication and Choice

 Seniors can be emotionally vested in the home they’re leaving, and it’s expected that there will be sadness and apprehension about the move.
 It can be a tough conversation to have with your aging parent, but give them time to grieve the change and talk about where they will be living and why they are moving, in order to help make the transition smoother.
 When seniors are asked to leave their longtime homes, a frequent cause of distress is their perceived loss of control, so give your loved one as much choice as possible as they plan and implement the move.

 2. Plan Effectively

-Before families begin the sorting and organizing process, it will help to have a visual of what their getting into.
+Before families begin the sorting and organizing process, it will help to have a visual of what they are getting into.
 What rooms need to be furnished?
 How many square feet is the new residence?
 Writing for AARP, Ann Goyer recommends plotting the floor plan of your loved one’s new home on graph paper, and suggests cutting out pieces to represent furniture.

 3. Enlist Relatives

-This will undoubtedly be a big job, so enlist help from your family to help out.
+This will undoubtedly be a big job, so enlist help from your family.
 Encourage siblings or other close family members to take a few days off of work.
 Even children and younger members in the family can participate.
 Surrounding your senior parents with loved ones who are supportive and encouraging could help ease the emotional stress of moving as well.

 4. Sort and Organize

 Moving your elderly parents will involve downsizing.
 Go through the house item by item with your support team.
 You can categorize objects to make the process easier: items to be moved, keepsakes to be left with family, items to be sold or donated, and items to be thrown out.
 Don’t allow yourself to become a packing robot lacking feelings.
 Honor the emotional attachment to personal belongings and allow your senior parent to reminisce as you help sort out their possessions.
 Remember, these are not just things you’re moving; they’re memories.
 Also, be open to your own emotions, especially if this was your childhood home.

 5. Clean and Repair